What is myopia?

 Myopia is the clinical term for nearsightedness.
 Nearsighted eyes see nearby objects clearly, while objects far away are blurry without glasses.
 In order to see clearly, the eye uses the cornea (the clear window in the front of the eye) and the lens inside the eye to adjust the focus of the light entering the eye.(1,2) The clearest images are seen when light is focused accurately on the back of the eye (the retina).
 If the eye is too short or too long, the ability to accurately see the world decreases because the cornea and lens cannot focus the light onto the back of the eye.(3) Myopia usually results from the eye being too long.
 Just like feet get bigger and children get taller, the nearsighted eye tends to get longer over time.
 This means nearsighted children often need to get stronger glasses every year as their eyes continue to grow.

 Myopia or nearsightedness, has become a major problem in today's world.
 Researchers estimate that by 2050, 4.7 billion people will be diagnosed with myopia (which is almost 50% of the world population!)
-In the United alone, cases of myopia has nearly doubles since the 1970s.
+In the United States alone, cases of myopia have nearly doubled since the 1970s.
 Even the World Health Organization lists myopia as an epidemic!

 What causes myopia?

 Researchers are not sure exactly what causes myopia, but it is understood that genetics play an important role.
 Studies have shown that if a child has one parent who is nearsighted, the child is twice as likely to develop myopia than if neither of the child’s parents were nearsighted.
 If the child has two nearsighted parents, the child is over five times more likely to develop myopia.(4) Environment also seems to play a role in the development of nearsightedness.5,6 Research has found that more time spent outdoors may protect against nearsightedness; factors like circadian rhythm (internal biological clock) and parents’ education level may also play a role.(5,6)